quicwg/load-balancers/draft-duke-quic-load-balancers.md

    The Routing Bit Mask encodes a '1' at every bit position in the server connection ID that will encode routing information.
+   The first two bits MUST be zero, as these represent the config rotation bits.

    These bits, along with the Modulus and Divisor,  are chosen by the load balancer as described in {{plaintext-cid-algorithm}}.